ml-opensource/Playbook/ci/bitrise-complete-guide-cloud-signing.md

 </p>

 ## App Store Connect API Authentication
 ASC API key is used to authenticate with the ASC to fetch code signing files and send the builds to the App Store.
+The ASC key configuration is slightly different than the one we used in past.

+In short, you need to create the key in ASC and then upload it to your profile in Bitrise.
+Once you have it uploaded to your profile, you need to select this connection in your Bitrise app.
+This is considered your private connection, there is no way to set this up for an entire organization afaik.
+Once this connection si set in the app, the builds triggered by other members of the team can use it too though.

 #### 1. Create the App Store Connect API Key